 I was thinking about how my own experience with mobile since my first iPhone and later the iPad and all the other devices I’ve owned since, have impacted me in a big way.
 Having said that, I agree with Luke’s view of what mobile devices capabilities allow you to do: “ reinvent ways to meet people’s needs using exciting new tools that are now at your disposal.”.

 The Powerful Combination of Mobile Devices and Learning Apps

 In discussing the use of mobile devices, it is easy to forget that the educational and productive power of mobile devices comes through the integration of the devices with other tools.
 The mobile device, after all, is a hardware tool that makes certain tasks possible but the actualization of those tasks ultimately depends on the use of software or web tools.

 Hacking Siri for Learning

 JANUARY 3, 2012

 For those who haven’t been bombarded yet by the marketing campaigns, Siri is an intelligent software assistant and a knowledge navigator that essentially functions like a digital personal assistant.
-Apple isn’t known to condone hackers modifying their products and software. developer was able to hack Siri to find and play content through media center software.
-Very cool indeed.
+Apple isn’t known to condone hackers modifying their products and software.
+A developer was able to hack Siri to find and play content through media center software.
+Please comment.